 The policy for the prevention of conflict of interests aims to eliminate any doubts concerning the impartiality of a decision taken by a Group employee or his or her potential lack of loyalty in taking a decision, and to find adequate solutions in case of a conflict of interests, such as the possibility for employees to abstain without having to disclose the nature of their conflict of interests, in order to preserve employees' right to respect for their private life.
 This policy informs employees and guides them if facing such situation: it gives them examples of situations, and specifies the process for management and traceability in this matter.

-The patronage and partnerships policy provides a framework for the support offered by the Group through its patronage and sponsorship efforts, in accordance with the law, particularly regarding fight against corruption and the Group integrity requirements.
-It ensures transparent practices by establishing rules for selecting projects, partners and activities and by specifying the terms of ethics due diligence.
+In addition to the due diligence policy for beneficiaries of sponsorship, these Operating Rules are intended to provide a framework for the support provided by the Group through its patronage and sponsorship efforts, in accordance with the law, particularly regarding fight against corruption and the Group integrity requirements.
+It ensures transparent practices by establishing rules for selecting projects, partners and activities.
 It also sets up a process for validating projects by the Patronage and Partnership Committees at the Group and within each BU.

 ENGIE is committed to comply, with honesty and integrity, with relevant tax laws and regulations, and to pay its fair share of taxes in the countries in which it operates.

-On principle, the Group avoids holding entities or assets not connected to a localised operational production in countries that are non-cooperative in fiscal terms.
+On principle, the Group avoids holding entities or assets not connected to a localized operational production in countries that are non-cooperative in fiscal terms.

-ENGIE’s ethics, environment and social responsibility clause must be inserted into all contracts with every Group supplier, service provider, subcontractor and partner, regardless of the entity with which they are working.
+ENGIE’s Ethical, health & safety, social & environmental responsibility clause must be inserted into all contracts with every Group supplier, service provider, subcontractor and partner, regardless of the entity with which they are working.